Sitecore/Sitecore.Pathfinder/src/Sitecore.Pathfinder.Checkers/Readme.md

 ﻿Sitecore.Pathfinder.Checkers
 ============================

-The Sitecore.Pathfinder.Checkers assemblies is not references in the project and is not included in the project output.
+The Sitecore.Pathfinder.Checkers assemblies is not referenced in the project and is not included in the project output.

 Instead the source files are linked into the /Sitecore.Pathfinder.Core/files/extensions folder.
 From here they